slint-ui/slint/docs/builtin_elements.md

 ##### `CubicTo` Sub-element for `Path`

-The `CubicTo` sub-element describes a smooth Bézier from the path's current position to the location specified by the `x` and `y` properties, using two control points specified by their respective properties.
+The `CubicTo` sub-element describes a smooth Bézier from the path´s current position to the location specified by the `x` and `y` properties, using two control points specified by their respective properties.